vekatze/neut/book/src/static-memory-management.md

 }
 ```

-This translation ensures that each variable is used exactly once (excluding the arguments to `COPY`).
+This translation ensures that each variable is used exactly once (ignoring the arguments to `COPY`).

 If you're interested in how Neut implements this translation, please see [How to Execute Types](./how-to-execute-types.md).